Australian Folk Songs

 Many thanks to ChloŽ and Jason Roweth for permission to add their recorded interpretation of the song to this collection.

 This is the first published version of the iconic song now known as Click Go the Shears.

-Found in the National Library of Australia TROVE project and corrected by Mark Gregory, 4 June 2013 searching for "tar here jack"
+Discovered in the Victorian Newspaper the Bacchus Marsh Express through the National Library of Australia TROVE project and corrected by Mark Gregory, 4 June 2013 searching for "tar here jack"

 Bare Belled is perhaps a mishearing or misspelling of the more usual Bare Bellied ... easily done either by the the author C. C. or the compositor who set his handwritten letter into type.
 On the other hand Duke Tritton writes about sheep being on the bell in his song Shearing in the Bar "And a pen chock full of cobblers is a shearer's dream of hell / So, loud and lurid are their words when they catch one on the bell."
 A cobbler is a rough wooled sheep and to have to shear one you had caught just before the the bell rang was tough.
 A bare belled ewe was undoubtedly an easier proposition.

 Another version of this song was published in the World's News in 1939, and what I can find of it is also in this collection see http://folkstream.com/146.html

 I had previously found very little using "click go the shears" and other phrases from the song ... then I tried "tar here jack" and Bingo!